theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 **To me, privacy is about consciousness, possibility and choice.**

+Trade-offs are also part of the deal, e.g. I still use Twitter albeit the points below.

 **No conspiracy theories here.
 Just my thoughts.**

 Below you can find some topics I feel sensitive about, and for which I found some more privacy-aware and ethical alternatives.